Ganymede-Bio/website-docusaurus/docs/AdminControls.md

     Only allowed to see flows and environment settings.
 Not allowed to execute or alter any flows.

 ### Access Granularity
 Currently the access is granted to the entire environment.
-Flow based access is under active development
+Flow-based access is under active development

-### Inviting Users
-This is still under progress but for now, please contact Ganymede Support if you wish to add new users.